 AAA Band students meet once a week for one hour small group lessons.
 The advanced players meet for an additional one hour band rehearsal.

-The cost is $10 per student per 1 hour group lesson, plus a $50 annual registration fee.
+The cost is $15 per student per 1 hour group lesson, plus a $50 annual registration fee.
+Private lessons are $25 per 1/2 hour if NOT taking a one hour group lesson; $15 per 1/2 hour if in a group lesson.

 In addition we have a Christian Big Band that some parents play in; a brass ensemble, and other small ensembles that are formed as the need arises.